python/devguide/pullrequest.rst

 Non-trivial contributions are credited in the ``Misc/ACKS`` file (and, most often, in a contribution's ``Misc/NEWS`` entry as well).
-You may be asked to make these edits on the behalf of the core developer you accepts your pull request.
+You may be asked to make these edits on the behalf of the core developer who accepts your pull request.